 Michael is currently working on a new commission for Bill Shaltis, for solo percussion.
 Bill is currently an assistant professor of percussion at the University of Memphis.

 Michael's work Guthrie Songs was premiered at the the Library of Congress by Quince Ensemble on October 30th, 2018!
+Listen Now!